-Upgrades provide an interesting example of the difference between projects and BAU activities.
-As companies increasingly move to a SaaS model upgrades are becoming pre-defined and repeatable parts of BAU.
-This means that with many SaaS solutions upgrades no longer require a project approach for delivery.
+Software upgrades provide an interesting example of the difference between projects and BAU activities.
+As companies increasingly move to a SaaS model, upgrades are becoming pre-defined and repeatable.
+This means that many no longer require a project approach for delivery.
 This is similar to the updates to the operating system on a smart phone.
-The creation of the new version of the operating system will likely be a project, but the rollout may be predefined and part of business as usual as the update is simply pushed to customers.
+The creation of the new version of the operating system will likely be a project, but the rollout will be part of BAU as the update is simply pushed to customers.

-At first the details of the deliverable are not vague, the project will start with a goal or set of objectives and the detail will be developed over the course of the project usbr.gov describe this process as progress elaboration.
-Project Management methods are designed to help get us from the idea to the deliverable, by guiding us through a lifecycle:
+At first the details of the deliverable are vague, the project will start with a goal or set of objectives and the detail will be developed over the course of the project.
+Usbr.gov describe this process as progress elaboration.
+Project Management methods are designed to help get us from the idea to the deliverable, by guiding us through a project lifecycle:

 Idea >> Detailed look (feasibility) >> Design >> Build >> Test >> Close